Reviews of Progress

-Because of the nature of research, your project may change direction.
+Sometimes research projects change direction.
 For example, information that your research uncovers may not be what you expected when you wrote your research proposal, and may have implications for the entire direction of your project.
-This is not a bad thing (it would be a rather boring research program if all the results were completely as expected) but it may mean you have to alter your proposed activities for the following months.
+This is not a bad thing, but it may mean you have to alter your proposed activities for the following months.

 For example, you may need to plan additional field or laboratory work, or arrange to visit an interstate or overseas library or gallery to examine other works you have discovered.
-If you are adding research activities to your planning, you may need to delete others so that you can keep to your time commitment.
+If you are adding new research activities to your planning, you may need to delete others so that you can keep to your time commitment.

-Refer to your approved research proposal and Statement of Agreement.
+Refer to your approved Research Proposal and Statement of Agreement.
 Do you need to:

-- modify it
+- modify it?

-- add or delete from the literature review
+- add or delete from the literature review?

 - alter the methodology?